pravega/pravega-operator/README.md

 http://<cluster-name>-pravega-controller.<namespace>:10080/
 ```

-[Check this](#direct-access-to-the-cluster) to enable direct access to the cluster for development purposes.
+Further details to enable direct access to the cluster for development purposes can be found [Here](#direct-access-to-the-cluster).

 ### Uninstall the Pravega cluster